Skip to Main Content

 On the Parole Board: Reflections on Crime, Punishment, Redemption, and Justice (Frederic G. Reamer, 2017)

-This book exploring the largely obscure process of determining release of inmates from prison includes an analysis of crime victims' experiences attempting to persuade the board responsible for decisions about inmates who harmed them.
+This eBook exploring the largely obscure process of determining release of inmates from prison includes an analysis of crime victims' experiences attempting to persuade the board responsible for decisions about inmates who harmed them.

 Primer: Crime Victims' Rights (United States Sentencing Commission, 2019)